IsaacScript/isaacscript/packages/eslint-plugin-isaacscript/README.md

 ## Install / Usage

 - `npm install --save-dev eslint eslint-plugin-isaacscript`
-- Add `"plugin:isaacscript/recommended"` to the `extends` section of your `.eslintrc.js` file.
+- Add `"plugin:isaacscript/recommended"` to the `extends` section of your `.eslintrc.cjs` file.
 (This will automatically add the plugin and add all of the recommended rules.)
-  - Alternatively, if you want to only enable some specific rules, then add `"isaacscript"` to the `plugins` section of your `.eslintrc.js` file, and then add the specific rules that you want in the `rules` section.
+  - Alternatively, if you want to only enable some specific rules, then add `"isaacscript"` to the `plugins` section of your `.eslintrc.cjs` file, and then add the specific rules that you want in the `rules` section.

 <br>